cosmo1234/SwiftUber/README.md

 ```
 swiftUber.openUber(ride: ride, clientId: "yourClientId")
 ```
-// This will try to open in Uber app first.
+This will try to open in Uber app first.
 If app is not on phone, it will open up safari.

-Current Functions:
+###Current Functions:
  - allProducts(location: CLLocation, completion: (([UberProduct], NSError?) -> Void)?)
  	- Returns a list of all available uber products in a region
  - priceEstimate(ride: UberRide, completion: (([UberProduct], NSError?) -> Void)?)